 Top 10 Wes Craven Movies (Part 2)

-“Scream” cost 15 million and grossed 17 times that amount.
-No wonder “Scream 2” came less than a year later and then “Scream 3” and “Scream 4”.
-Drew Barrymore, Courteney Cox, Neve Campbell, David Arquette, Rose McGowan, Liev Schreiber, Patrick Dempsey, Jenny McCarthy – no one was too good for the slaughter films.
-In addition to his work on “Scream,” Craven also directed “Music of the Heart,” the true story of a Brooklyn music teacher that took Craven out of familiar horror territory.
-Meryl Streep received an Oscar nomination for Best Actress.
-After Craven ended the Scream trilogy with “Scream 2000” in 3, he first tried his hand at the werewolf genre, which marked both a financial and artistic failure with “Cursed” in 2005.
-In the same year, however, the King of the Butchers was able to return to form with “Red Eye”, a thriller starring Rachel McAdams and Cillian Murphy.
-With this film, the old master of horror focused on a less bloodthirsty and more psychological horror, thereby signaling a departure from the slasher genre.
+"Scream" cost 15 million, and he earned 17 times that.
+No wonder «Scream 2» came less than a year later and then «Scream 3» and «Scream 4».
+Drew Barrymore, Courteney Cox, Neve Campbell, David Arquette, Rose McGowan, Liev Schreiber, Patrick Dempsey, Jenny McCarthy - nobody was above the butcher films.
+In addition to his work on "Scream," Craven also directed "Music of the Heart," the true story of a Brooklyn music teacher who ventured out of familiar horror territory.
+Meryl Streep was nominated for an Oscar for Best Actress.
+After Craven finished the Scream trilogy with «Scream 2000» in 3, he first tried the werewolf genre, which marked a both financial and artistic failure with «Cursed» (cursed) in 2005.
+In the same year, however, the butcher king was able to find his way back to his old form with "Red Eye", a thriller starring Rachel McAdams and Cillian Murphy.
+With this film, the doyen of horror went for a less bloodthirsty, but more psychological horror, signaling a departure from the slasher genre.

 Scream

-“As a horror movie maker, I say: I'm going to show you the absolute truth, and it's bloody and horrible and dangerous,” Craven once said.
-And so he was dismembered, slashed and hanged, eaten and tortured, everything beautifully bloody.
-Craven probably slaughtered more people than any other director, but he did it with style.
-But he actually didn't like horror at all.
-He didn't watch his colleagues' films and he didn't even watch "Alien" or Mel Gibson's Bible adaptation "The Passion of the Christ" because he would get scared!
-His last work was the television series “Scream”, based on his films, but on which he only worked as a producer.
-Craven died of a brain tumor on Sunday at his home in Los Angeles surrounded by his family and love, according to the official statement.
-He leaves behind his wife Iya Labunka, to whom he was married for the third time since 2004.
+"As a horror film maker, I say I'm going to show you the absolute truth, and it's gory and horrible and dangerous," Craven once said.
+And so he was dismembered, slashed and hanged, eaten and tortured, all pretty bloody.
+Craven probably slaughtered more people than any other director, but he did it in style.
+But he didn't really like horror at all.
+He didn't watch his colleagues' films and he didn't even watch "Alien" or Mel Gibson's Bible film "The Passion of the Christ" because he was afraid!
+His last work was the television series "Scream" based on his films, for which he was only active as a producer.
+Craven died Sunday of a brain tumor at his home in Los Angeles surrounded by his family and surrounded by love, according to the official statement.
+He leaves behind his wife Iya Labunka, with whom he has been married for the third time since 2004.

 Wes Craven Masters of Horror part 1